Our People

 Nuala oversees construction projects in Northern Ireland and Scotland, and is experienced in the public & private sector, delivering events and engaging with organisations to showcase a wide range of careers that the construction industry offers.
 Her focus is on a wider circular economy and how the construction industry can make an impact in the communities in which they work.

-Marcus Edit
+Marcus Cambell

 Marcus Campbell – Project Officer, Belfast City Council